-- 1. If the complainant or parent/guardian is dissatisfied with the results of the investigation, they may appeal to the superintendent or designee by filing a written notice of appeal within five (5) school days of receiving the decision.
-The superintendent or designee will review the investigative report and issue a written decision on the merits of the appeal within five (5) school days of receiving the notice of appeal. - 2.
-If the targeted student remains dissatisfied after the initial appeal to the superintendent, the student or parent/guardian may appeal to the school board by filing a written notice of appeal with the superintendent within five (5) school days of receiving the superintendent's written decision.
+If the complainant or parent/guardian is dissatisfied with the results of the investigation, they may appeal to the superintendent or designee by filing a written notice of appeal within five (5) school days of receiving the decision.
+The superintendent or designee will review the investigative report and issue a written decision on the merits of the appeal within five (5) school days of receiving the notice of appeal.

-3. An appeal to the school board or discipline appeal council must be heard within ten (10) school days of receipt of the written notice of appeal to the school board.
-The school board or discipline appeal council will review the record and render a written decision on the merits of the appeal within five (5) school days following the termination of the hearing, and shall provide a copy of the decision to all parties involved.
+- 2. If the targeted student remains dissatisfied after the initial appeal to the superintendent, the student may appeal to the school board by filing a written notice of appeal with the superintendent on or before the fifth (5th) school day following the date upon which the complainant received the superintendent's written decision. - 3.
+An appeal to the school board or discipline appeal council must be heard on or before the tenth (10th) school day following the filing of the written notice of appeal to the school board.
+The school board or discipline appeal council will review the record and render a written decision on the merits of the appeal on or before the fifth (5th) school day following the termination of the hearing, and shall provide a copy of the decision to all parties involved.
 The board or council's decision will be the final district decision.

-Step 6: Discipline
+Step 6: Discipline/corrective actions